You need a healthy gut to live a healthy life.

-Here’s what I recommend to my patients to reduce gut inflammation, restore balance in the gut and get them feeling their best:
+Here’s what I recommend to my patients to help them achieve a healthy gut:

-Step Two – aim for a total of 30-40 grams of fibre per day.
+Step Two – aim for a total of 25-40 grams of fiber per day

-When fibre is fermented in the colon by beneficial bacteria, short chain fatty acids are produced.
-The fatty acids acetate, propionate, and butyrate act as fuel for the cells of the colon and are necessary for colon health.
+Secondly, when fiber is fermented in the colon, short chain fatty acids (SCFAs) are produced.
+Examples of SCFAs are acetate, propionate, and butyrate.
+These act as fuel for colon cells.

-These short chain fatty acids play a role in carbohydrate and fat metabolism and may increase fat burning while decreasing fat storage.
+Short chain fatty acids play a role in carbohydrate and fat metabolism.

 Prebiotic-rich foods include:

-Step Three – exercise daily for a minimum of 30 minutes to maintain a healthy gut.
+Step Three – exercise daily for 30 minutes to maintain a healthy gut